 1997: The Seniors Championship was introduced for golfers over 50, and Chelmsford Golf Club donated the Chelmsford Challenge Trophy in 1998.

 1999: The County Union celebrated the 75 years of its existence on 21st May with a Jubilee Dinner at Stock Brook Manor Golf Club.
-110 golfers attended the dinner from the 75 affiliated Golf Clubs.
-Also in attendance, representing the English Golf Union, were the President, Peter Wilson and the Secretary, Paul Baxter.
+In attendance, representing the English Golf Union, were the President, Peter Wilson and the Secretary, Paul Baxter.
 Representatives from several South-Eastern County Unions were also in attendance.

 2000: Freehold premises purchased at 2d Maldon Road, Witham.

 The Colts Championship was initiated for golfers under 21 years.